fastly/waflyctl/Documentation/USAGE.md

                              delimited fashion.
 Overwrites tags defined in
                              config file.
 Example:
                              wordpress,language-php,drupal.
-  --with-perimeterx          Enable if the customer has perimeterX enabled on
+  --with-perimeterx          Enable if the customer has PerimeterX enabled on
                              the service as well as WAF.
 Helps fix null value logging.
   --with-shielding           Enable if the customer has shielding enabled on the